Past AP Exams

 Updated August 15, 18, 22, 2022, March 9, 2923

-To dx or not dx
+To dx or not to dx

 As exam time nears, teachers become concerned about exactly what to give credit for and what not to give credit for when grading their students’ work on past AP free-response questions.

+Don’t worry about the fine points.
+What if I say this, instead of that?
+What if I forget to write dx?
 Why show your students the minimum they can get away with?
 How does that help them?
 Do your students a favor: score the review problems more stringently than the readers.
-If their answer is not quite right, take off some credit and help them learn how to do better.
+If a student’s answer is close but maybe not quite right, take off some credit and help them learn how to do better.
 It will help them in the long run.

 Sequences and Series (Type 10)